-We have audited the accompanying financial report of Cerebral Palsy Alliance (the Company), which comprises the consolidated statement of financial position as at 30 June 2014, and consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year ended on that date, notes 1 to 27 comprising a summary of significant accounting policies and other explanatory information and the directors' declaration of the Group comprising the Company and the entities it controlled at the year's end or from time to time during the financial year.
+We have audited the accompanying financial report of Cerebral Palsy Alliance (the Company), which comprises the consolidated statements of financial position as at 30 June 2015, and consolidated statements of comprehensive income, consolidated statements of changes in equity and consolidated statements of cash flows for the year ended on that date, notes 1 to 27 comprising a summary of significant accounting policies and other explanatory information and the directors' declaration of the Group comprising the Company and the entities it controlled at the year's end or from time to time during the financial year.

-This audit report has also been prepared for the members of the Company pursuant to Australian Charities and Not-for-profits Commission Act 2012 and the Australian Charities and Not-forprofits Commission Regulation 2013 (ACNC) and Section 24(2) of the Charitable Fundraising (NSW) Act 1991 and Regulations and with Section 15(1) and 15(2) of the Charitable Collections Act (WA) 1946 and Regulations (collectively the Acts and Regulations).
+This audit report has also been prepared for the members of the Group pursuant to Australian Charities and Not-for-profits Commission Act 2012 and the Australian Charities and Not-for-profits Commission Regulation 2013 (ACNC) and Section 24(2) of the Charitable Fundraising (NSW) Act 1991 and Regulations and with Section 15(1) and 15(2) of the WA Charitable Collections Act 1946 and Regulations 1947 (collectively the Acts and Regulations).